norulshahlam/rest-crud-api-tutorial/README.md

 `IMPORTANT NOTE`

 You dont need to create any real objects at all.
 Just create mock of any instance, method, class, anything.
-The goal of unit test is to detaach any real object as much as possible!
+The goal of testing the service is to detach any real object as much as possible!

+### Unit Test - Controller layer